 That's it!
 Your wallet is recovered.

-Remember, to recover your account you will need:
+Remember, to recover your account, you will need the following:

 Your recovery file is located in your personal cloud service.